How to Teach Vowels to ESL Students: Tips and Example Activities

 In English particularly, a language that is not fully phonetic, focusing on them is especially important.

 Luckily for you, as an educator, there are many ways you can help your students make friends with vowels.

 Once they are confident in their vowel use, they will also be much less shy about speaking.

-Read on for some fun techniques to jumpstart the new vowel learners’ voyage.
+Read on to learn how to teach vowels to ESL students with some fun techniques to jumpstart the new learners’ voyage.